 I’m sorry to do this to Earth Eats, but what is often a pretty good marketplace was just bad this year by following up the Cottage Pie with the Kombucha flight.

 This is an acquired taste and it looks like I just haven’t acquired it yet.
-You can definitely get the strong fermented taste, and it’s really sour.
+You can definitely get a strong fermented taste, and it’s really sour.
 I know it’s super healthy for you and many people like it, I just wasn’t one of them.

 Not to mention you can pick up twice the quantity at your local supermarket for about half the price, so even if you liked the stuff, this isn’t the place to get it.